-Considering the microcephaly diagnosis is based on cephalic perimeter, we performed a correlation analysis to identify possible relationships between the cephalic perimeter measurement values and overall MDP expression as well as the perturbation values for each individual biomarker.
-This approach was designed to test if the severity of microcephaly was proportional to increases in inflammatory perturbation.
+We considered that the microcephaly diagnosis is based on cephalic perimeter and performed a correlation analysis to identify possible relationships between the cephalic perimeter measurement values and overall MDP expression as well as the perturbation values for each individual biomarker.
+This approach was designed to test whether the severity of microcephaly was proportional to increases in inflammatory perturbation.
 Our findings revealed that the measures of cephalic perimeter were inversely correlated with molecular perturbation values of several of inflammatory parameters (Figure 4).
 Furthermore, when the clinical groups were tested individually, a dramatic decrease in statistically significant correlations were detected.
-Interestingly, the cephalic perimeter values exhibited different correlations with inflammatory markers depending on the clinical group.
-In healthy neonates, the only significant finding was a positive correlation between anti-viral cytokine IFN- α 2 and cephalic perimeter (Figure 4).
+It is interesting to note that the cephalic perimeter values exhibited different correlations with inflammatory markers depending on the clinical group.
+In healthy neonates, the only significant finding was a positive correlation between antiviral cytokine IFN-α2 and cephalic perimeter (Figure 4).
 In those with ZIKV without microcephaly, another single significant correlation was found, but now with EGF.
-Noteworthy, in ZIKV-microcephaly, the cephalic perimeter was inversely correlated with both IFN-α2 and IL17A.
-Our findings suggest that the changes in cephalic perimeter are associated with specific and gradual modification in the degree of inflammatory perturbation in ZIKV infected neonates.
+It is worth noting that, in ZIKV microcephaly, the cephalic perimeter was inversely correlated with both IFN-α2 and IL17A.
+Our findings suggest that the changes in cephalic perimeter are associated with specific and gradual modification in the degree of inflammatory perturbation in ZIKV-infected neonates.